conbraith/pivotaltracker-clubhouse/README.md

                        stories.
   --cproject CPROJECT  The Clubhouse project ID to which to transfer stories.
   --dry-run True       Dry run
+  --default-user ID    Default user to associate stories to if none is found
 ```

 ## API Token Retrieval Instructions